miklevin/MikeLev.in/index.md

 MyKoz: A Real OS (pronounced like Marcus Aurelius) is a modification of the standard Windows Ubuntu Linux under the Windows Subsystem for Linux (WSL) designed to teach you stoicism and the timeless skills of Linux, Python, vim and git.
-Upon install, you'll get a JupyterLab server running on localhost:8888 with a few Github repositories pre-installed to get you started with Free and Open Source SEO software.
+Upon install, you'll get a `Linux-side hosted` JupyterLab server running on localhost:8888 with a few Github repositories pre-installed to get you started with Free and Open Source SEO software.
 If you're not into SEO, it's a great way to learn generic data collection and analysis, which is the core of AI and more.

 ### MyKoz Installation Instructions